2017 Rookie Tournament at Lighted Field

 $200 per player

-Age Requirements: Rookie is for boys and girls ages 8 as of August 31, 2017 or 7 year olds who are in second grade.
+Age Requirements: Rookie is for 8-year-old boys and girls as of August 31 of the current year or 7-year-olds who are in second grade.
 Players with the necessary skills falling outside of this scope and have already played two years of Hamel coach pitch are encouraged to request a move to Rookie program.

 Teams will be comprised of 10-12 kids.

-Teams will be formed no later than two weeks before the season using 1) elementary school, 2) a single "friend request", and 3) an equal dispersment of available coaches.
+Teams will be formed no later than two weeks before the season using 1) elementary school, 2) a single "friend request", and 3) an equal distribution of available coaches.

 Rookie players will bat against a pitching machine set at a consistent speed (35-40 mph) from game to game.
 There are no walks in machine pitch and strikeouts will only count when batters have seen 10 “good” pitches, as determined by the coach/“umpire.”
 A pitch that is not in the strike zone is not considered a good pitch regardless if a player swings.
 Teams will use a continuous lineup and players will play both infield and outfield equally throughout the season.
 All players will also have a chance to play catcher.